What the best dog food has

-Of course, if you have the time and inclination, you can make your own homemade dog food.
-Homemade dog food recipes are time consuming and messy to make at home but certainly can be done.
-A typical homemade dog food (raw food) meal might include chicken backs, necks or wings, a couple of beef ribs and an egg.
+Should you cook for your canines?
+If you have the time and inclination, you can make your own homemade dog food.
+On the plus side, it's one way to ensure your dog is getting the best quality ingredients -- and at a cost that's will typically be lower than buying a commercial, quality dog food.
+A typical homemade raw-food meal might include chicken backs, necks or wings, a couple of beef ribs and an egg.
 Fish is also highly recommended; an entire raw fish is considered a real treat.